constellia customer summit 2026

 This session introduces the formal motion:

-“This House believes that public sector procurement is the best means to deliver value for money.”
+“This House believes that public sector procurement achieves best value for money for the taxpayer.”

 Procurement leaders from both public and private sectors will debate the motion through structured rounds, quick fire questions and audience-led input.
 Delegates will take on the role of back benchers, showing support through real-time voting, well-timed ‘Hear, Hears!’ and the occasional raised eyebrow as the two teams set out their arguments.